Kaskela Law LLC Announces Stoc - GuruFocus.com

 PHILADELPHIA, Aug.
-17, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating The Honest Company, Inc. (“Honest” or the “Company”) ( HNST) on behalf of the Company’s long-term investors.
+17, 2022 (GLOBE NEWSWIRE) -- Investor protection law firm Kaskela Law LLC announces that it is investigating Interface, Inc. (“Interface” or the “Company”) ( TILE) on behalf of the Company’s long-term investors.

-In May 2021, Honest completed its initial public offering (“IPO”) of common stock, selling over 29.6 million shares of stock to investors at a price of $16.00 per share.
-According to a recently filed shareholder complaint, at the time of the IPO, Honest failed to disclose to investors that its customers had panned one of Honest’s recently launched products, the Clean Conscious Diaper.
-Additionally, the complaint alleges that Honest failed to disclose the negative impact on the Company of consumers’ stock-up of Honest products in response to the COVID-19 pandemic.

-As further detailed in the complaint, on June 16, 2021, Honest reported the Company’s first quarter 2021 financial results.
-Honest’s revenue in its Company’s Diapers and Wipes category was down, and the Company recorded a $4.5 million net loss in the first quarter of 2021 as compared to net income of $0.6 million in the first quarter of 2020.
-On this news, the Company’s stock price fell $1.30 per share, or 7% to close at $16.35 on June 17, 2021.

-Then, on August 13, 2021, Honest issued a press release reporting the Company’s second quarter 2021 financial results and a net loss of $20 million for the second quarter 2021 as compared to a net loss of only $0.4 million for the second quarter of 2020.
-The Company noted its revenue grew only 3% as compared to the second quarter of 2020 because it was negatively impacted by “an estimated $3.7 million COVID-19 stock-up impact primarily in Diapers and Wipes in the prior year period.”
-On this news, the Company’s stock price fell $3.98 per share, or 28%, to close at $10.07 per share on August 13, 2021.
+Interface is a global flooring company specializing in carpet tile and resilient flooring, including luxury vinyl tile (“LVT”), vinyl sheet, and rubber flooring.

+Recently a securities fraud complaint was filed against Interface on behalf of certain investors who purchased shares of the Company’s stock between May 12, 2016 and September 28, 2020.
+According to the complaint, during that time period, Interface made a series of false and misleading statements to investors concerning, among other things, the Company’s (i) operational and financial results and (ii) internal controls over financial reporting.

+On April 24, 2019, Interface disclosed that it had “received a letter in November 2017 from the [SEC] requesting that the Company voluntarily provide information and documents in connection with an investigation into the Company’s historical quarterly [EPS] calculations and rounding practices during the period 2014-2017.
+The Company subsequently received subpoenas from the SEC in February 2018, July 2018 and April 2019 requesting additional documents and information.”
+Following this news, shares of Interface’s common stock fell $1.43 per share, or over 8% in value, to close on August 25, 2019 at $15.66 per share.

+On September 28, 2020, the SEC issued an Order in which it found that Interface and two of the Company’s former executives had violated the federal securities laws.
+In connection therewith, Interface agreed to pay a $5 million civil penalty to the SEC.

-The investigation seeks to determine whether the members of Honest’s board of directors violated the securities laws and/or breached their fiduciary duties in connection with the above alleged misconduct.
+The investigation seeks to determine whether Interface’s board of directors violated the securities laws and/or breached their fiduciary duties in connection with the above alleged misconduct.

 Kaskela Law LLC exclusively represents investors in securities fraud, corporate governance, and merger & acquisition litigation, and has helped recover in excess of $100 million on behalf of victimized investors.
 For additional information about Kaskela Law LLC please visit www.kaskelalaw.com.